asdofindia/unicorn/README.md

 other communication platforms and services.
-We aim to let unicorn instances talk to each other and build a worldwide communication network in a decentralized way by connecting public deployments of unicorn to each other in a federated way, much like the internet has grown up.
+We aim to let unicorn instances talk to each other and build a worldwide communication network in a decentralized way by connecting public deployments of unicorn to each other in a federated manner, much like the internet has grown up.
 Think of unicorn as a better internet for real-time, secure and multi-data-type communications, built on top of the internet itself.

 The project is still in its early days and contributions are very much welcome!
 Check the [Contribute](#contribute) and